Platon13/gesture-recognizer/README.md

 # gesture-recognizer
 gesture recognizer
 Hi, I'm a student.
-I need to do a sign language recognition project for mute people.
+I need to do a sign language recognition project for mute people (С++, OpenCV).